-Stage 3 coilovers are used for the front end to provide slight height adjustment, excellent shocks, and good looks to match the tubular control arms that are standard on all chassis.
-Premium single adjustable coilovers are standard on all Fatman Fabrications 55-56 Ford chassis.
+Stage 3 coilovers are used for the front end to provide a slight height adjustment, excellent shocks, and good looks to match the tubular control arms that are standard on all chassis.
+Single adjustable coilovers are standard on all our premium chassis.

-The air ride comes in Shockwave Stage 5 which are similar to how a coilover looks and mounts with the shock inside the air spring.
-A compressor system is needed with this option.
+Air ride comes in Shockwave Stage 5, which are similar to how a coilover looks and mounts with the shock inside the air spring.
+A compressor system is needed with both options.

 If you want to run extra low, you can use 2" drop spindles.
-The drop spindles will also reduce ground clearance 2" as well.
+The drop spindles will reduce ground clearance 2" as well.